All Flashcards

 Kinetic Energy: Energy of motion.
 Potential Energy: Energy of position or configuration.

-The total energy within a closed system remains constant; energy cannot be created or destroyed, only transformed.
+Energy cannot be created or destroyed, only transformed.

-Define 'Work' in physics.
+Define 'work' in physics.

 The rate at which work is done or energy is transferred.